 Hungarian matching is a popular algorithm in graph matching.
 Given a cost matrix, the algorithm outputs an optimal matching result.
-DETR is the first algorithm that adopts Hungarian matching in object detection to solve the matching problem between predicted objects and ground truth objects.
-DETR turns ground truth assignment to a dynamic process, which brings in an instability problem due to its discrete bipartite matching and the stochastic training process.
-There are works \cite{fenoaltea2021stable} showing that Hungarian matching does not result in a stable matching since blocking pairs exist.
-A small change of the cost matrix may cause an enormous change in the matching result, which will further lead to inconsistent optimization goals for decoder queries.
+DETR is the first algorithm that adopts Hungarian matching in object detection to solve the matching problem between predicted objects and ground-truth objects.
+DETR turns ground-truth assignment into a dynamic process, which brings in an instability problem due to its discrete bipartite matching and the stochastic training process.
+There are works \cite{fenoaltea2021stable} showing that Hungarian matching does not result in stable matching since blocking pairs exist.
+A small change in the cost matrix may cause an enormous change in the matching result, which will further lead to inconsistent optimization goals for decoder queries.

 We view the training process of DETR-like models as two stages, learning ``good anchors" and learning relative offsets.
-Decoder queries are responsible for learning anchors as shown in previous works ~\cite{liu2022dabdetr, zhu2020deformable}.
+Decoder queries are responsible for learning anchors as shown in previous works ~\cite{liu2022dabdetr} and~\cite{zhu2020deformable}.
 The inconsistent update of anchors can make it difficult to learn relative offsets.
 Therefore, in our method, we leverage a denoising task as a training shortcut to make relative offset learning easier, as the denoising task bypasses bipartite matching.
-Since we interpret each decoder query as a $4$-D anchor boxes, a noised query can be regarded as a ``good anchor" which has a corresponding ground truth box nearby.
+Since we interpret each decoder query as a $4$-D anchor box, a noised query can be regarded as a ``good anchor" which has a corresponding ground-truth box nearby.
 The denoising training thus has a clear optimization goal - to predict the original bounding box, which essentially avoids the ambiguity brought by Hungarian matching.